giniuth/my-practical-project/README.md

 There are numerous benefits of moving to the cloud, costs, ease, future of working.
 In terms of deployment after facing issues on project one using Azure pipelines, I decided it would be smart to go straight into deploying via GitHub Action.
 The Academy also showed me the number of ways I can create resources in the cloud (cloud shell, azure portal, SDK, Azure CLI)

+It very interesting to see how to create resource groups and variables inside Terraform, and then it actually displays inside the Azure Portal – which meant the manual clicking element was taking out.
+IaaC, such as Terraform ensures the user faces no issues/downtime which is what clients are after.
+Updates are self-managed and frequent.

+Using best practices such as commenting throughout my code, this helps other teammates or in this case Dara understand what my code is intended to do.
+This saves time and is a good habit to continue doing.

 Credits: